Bills stadium to be known as Highmark Stadium

 The Orchard Park facility has been the home of the Bills since 1973.

-The Bills will formally introduce Highmark as the stadium sponsor during a press event at 11 a.m.
-Tuesday.
+The Bills formally introduced Highmark as the stadium sponsor during a press event on Tuesday morning.

+“It’s more than our name on a building.
+Together with the team…we envision the stadium to be a place where people can gather,” Highmark BlueCross BlueShield of Western New York CEO David Anderson said during the event.

 The name of the Bills’ stadium is subject to approval from the NFL, Erie County, and the Erie County Stadium Corporation.
 The Bills’ lease agreement stipulates that the stadium name “shall not unreasonably cause embarrassment to the County.”